DavidVentura/blog/blog/raw/distributed-blog/POST.md

 ## But why not Cloudflare?

-Cloudflare offers a free (as in, $0/mo) service for this kind of thing, but I don't like them, and I don't believe they should control more of the internet.
+Cloudflare offers a free (as in, $0) service for this kind of thing, but I don't believe they should control any more of the internet.
+Friends don't let friends use Cloudflare.